StarRocks/starrocks/docs/reference/System_variable.md

 * runtime_profile_report_interval

   The time interval at which runtime profiles are reported.
+This variable is supported from v3.1.0 onwards.

   Unit: second, Default: `10`.